Freshman "Know B4U Go"

 At Queens College, we are committed to providing an educational environment that assures student success.
 QC in 4 offers you the tools, resources, and support you need to complete your degree in 4 years.

 Remember to Take 15 credits a semester to keep on track to graduate in four years, which will save you time and money!
+The following Academic Program Maps are provided to help to determine your path to graduation in four years.

 For more information including how to participate, please vist the QC in 4 webpage.